Program overview

 Graduates of the Bachelor of Arts (Honours) in Film and Media Studies can pursue a variety of career paths in Canada, including:

-- Media Analyst: Analyzing media trends and audience behavior to inform content creation and marketing strategies.
+- Media Analyst: Analyzes media trends and audience engagement, providing insights to help shape content strategies.

-- Screenwriter: Crafting scripts for films, television shows, and digital media, focusing on storytelling and character development.
+- Screenwriter: Writes scripts for films, television shows, and digital media, crafting compelling narratives and dialogue.

-These roles highlight the diverse opportunities available to graduates, reflecting the program's emphasis on both theoretical knowledge and practical skills.
+These roles highlight the diverse opportunities available to graduates, allowing them to leverage their skills in various sectors of the film and media industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.